SharePoint/PnP-Partner-Pack/Documentation/Manual-Setup-Guide.md

 This document outlines the manual setup process, which allows you to leverage the PnP Partner Pack in your own environment.

+If you already installed the PnP Partner Pack v.
+1.0 and you are upgrading it to the latest version, which currently is v.
+1.1, you can read the following
+<a href="./Upgrade-From-v1_0-to-v1_1.md">upgrade guide</a>,
+instead of reading this setup guide.

 ## Requirements
 In order to setup the PnP Partner Pack you need:
 * A valid Microsoft Office 365 tenant with at least an active subscription